 My research has been funded by the National Science Foundation, the LSB Leakey Foundation, the Czech Science Foundation, and others.
 It has been featured by several media outlets, including The Scientist magazine, Discover magazine, and Science Daily.
 I have discussed the implications of my work for improving child health at the United Nations headquarters and elsewhere.
-Please contact me with public outreach opportunities.
+Please contact me with education and public outreach opportunities!